 In case Internet Explorer does not start even with all add-ons disabled, you can reset its advanced settings or restore all settings and add-ons to default.

-Open Settings search using keyboard shortcut Windows Key+W, type a part of "internet options" into Search box and click Internet Options in the results.
+In Windows 8.1, open Settings search using keyboard shortcut Windows Key+W, type a part of "internet options" into Search box and click Internet Options in the results.

 Open Advanced tab (the rightmost one) of the Internet Properties window.